Buckets (S3)

 resources:myBucket:type: bucketmyFunction:type: functionproperties:packaging:type: stacktape-lambda-buildpackproperties:entryfilePath: path/to/my/lambda.tsenvironment:- name: BUCKET_NAMEvalue: $ResourceParam('myBucket', 'arn')connectTo:- myBucket

-Lambda function connected to a bucket
+A Lambda function connected to a bucket.

 import { S3 } from '@aws-sdk/client-s3';const s3 = new S3({});// getObject returns a readable stream, so we need to transform it to stringconst streamToString = (stream) => {const chunks = [];return new Promise((resolve, reject) => {stream.on('data', (chunk) => chunks.push(Buffer.from(chunk)));stream.on('error', (err) => reject(err));stream.on('end', () => resolve(Buffer.concat(chunks).toString('utf8')));});};const handler = async (event, context) => {await s3.putObject({Bucket: process.env.BUCKET_NAME,Key: 'my-file.json',Body: JSON.stringify({ message: 'hello' }) // or fs.createReadStream('my-source-file.json')});const res = await s3.getObject({Bucket: process.env.BUCKET_NAME,Key: 'my-file.json'});const body = await streamToString(res.Body);};export default handler;